 Reproduction studies in three types of animals at doses up to thirty-three times the normal human systemic dose have revealed no evidence of impaired fertility or harm to the fetus due to tobramycin.
 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

-The most frequent adverse reactions to Tobramycin Ophthalmic Solution are hypersensitivity and localized ocular toxicity, including lid itching and swelling, and conjunctival erythema.
-These reactions occur in less than three of 100 patients treated with tobramycin.
+The most frequent adverse reactions to Tobramycin Ophthalmic Solution USP are hypersensitivity and localized ocular toxicity, including lid itching and swelling, and conjunctival erythema.
+These reactions occur in less than three of 100 patients treated with Tobramycin Ophthalmic Solution USP.
 Similar reactions may occur with the topical use of other aminoglycoside antibiotics.
 Other adverse reactions have not been reported from Tobramycin Ophthalmic Solution USP, 0.3 % therapy; however, if topical ocular tobramycin is administered concomitantly with systemic aminoglycoside antibiotics, care should be taken to monitor the total serum concentration.

 In mild to moderate disease, instill one or two drops into the affected eye(s) every four hours.
 In severe infections, instill two drops into the eye(s) hourly until improvement, following which treatment should be reduced prior to discontinuation.